-- a) the redeemed class of shares must be cancelled within six months of redemption; - each class of shares has distinct economic rights defined in the articles of association such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities; and - the redemption price reflects the "fair market value" (arm's length standard) based on provisions found in the articles of association (or a reference to such document in the articles).
+a) the redeemed class of shares must be cancelled within six months of redemption; b) each class of shares must have distinct economic rights defined in the articles of incorporation (such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities, etc.); and c) the redemption price must reflect the "fair market value" (arm's length standard) based on provisions found in the articles of incorporation (or a reference to such document in the articles).

-The First Draft Law also specifically mentions that the share class redemption will still be subject to Luxembourg's anti-abuse rules.
+The First Draft Law also specifically mentions that such share class redemption will be subject to anti-abuse rules applicable in Luxembourg.